This exhibition is closed.

 A rural exodus led to the creation of self-built settlements in the area during the 1960s.
 The unstable economic status of many of the migrants led them to build their own houses, usually without a foundation or a blueprint.
 The use of materials and construction techniques were mostly improvised, and people built their homes using what was freely available in the area.
-The DIY projects reflected the specific needs of the families involved – their growth, crises and adaptations to important events: Someone needed an extra room, had to rebuild a roof, or wanted to change or eliminate a space.
+The DIY projects reflected the specific needs of the families involved – their growth, crises and adaptations to important events: Someone needed an extra room, had to rebuild a roof or wanted to change or eliminate a space.
 The entire community of family members and neighbors was involved in the creation of the self-built settlement, making this "autoconstrucción" a product of human solidarity.
-Abraham Cruzvillegas lived in the Ajusco settlement "for the first 20 years of his life" and observed the gradual construction of his parents' home, helping to shape it.
+Abraham Cruzvillegas lived in the Ajusco settlement "for the first twenty years of his life" and observed the gradual construction of his parents' home – and helped to shape it.

 The exhibition at Haus der Kunst in Munich has been generously supported by Thomas Dane Gallery, London / Regen Projects, Los Angeles / Galerie Chantal Crousel, Paris / kurimanzutto, Mexico City